DevAlanAraki/CI-second-project/README.md

 * Iconfirmed that this project is responsive, looks good and functions on all standard screens sizes using the devtoop device toolbar.

 ## Validator Testing

 * HTML
   * No errors were returned when passing through the official W3C validator.
 * CSS
   * No errors were found when passing through the official (Jigsaw) validator.

+## Unfixed bugs

+No unfixed bugs

+## Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follow:
+  * In the GitHub repository, navigate to the Settings tab.
+  * From the sourcesection drop-down menu, select the Master Branch.
+  * Once the master branch has been selected, the page provide the link to the completed and live website.

+The live link can be found here - [Quiz Lab Project](https://devalanaraki.github.io/CI-second-project/)

+## Credits

+* The Quiz Lab webpage was created by Alan Araki as a personal project.
+* The images used in the quiz were obtained from Google Images and Unsplash.
+* The font used in the webpage was obtained from [Google Fonts](https://fonts.google.com).